OsamaMomani/OsamaMomani/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I have a bachelor's degree in Network Engineering from [Jordan University of Science and Technology](https://www.just.edu.jo/).\
-🌱 &nbsp;I'm on track to learning more about Artificial Intelligence and Blockchain.\
+🌱 &nbsp;I'm on track to learning more about Artificial Intelligence and Machine Learning.\
 ✍️ &nbsp;In my free time, I read tech articles and books, and browse Awesome GitHub repos.\
-💬 &nbsp;Feel free to reach out to me for tech consulting, or just for some interesting discussion :\) \
+💬 &nbsp;Feel free to reach out to me for tech consulting, or just for some interesting discussion :\)
-✉️ &nbsp;You can send me an email at osamaalmomani32@gmail.com!
-I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [resume](https://github.com/OsamaMomani/OsamaMomani/files/12052646/Almomani_resume.pdf) for more details about me.
-I'm open to feedback and suggestions!

 <img width=150px alt="coffee" src="https://github.com/OsamaMomani/OsamaMomani/assets/54727130/608997c0-8db9-4047-b368-9dc8eca74f00" align="right"/>